Courseiva

 Why this answer

 Lake Formation column-level permissions allow granting access to specific columns and denying access to others.
-Option A is correct.
-Row-level security is for rows, not columns.
+This is the correct feature for restricting access to PII columns while allowing querying other columns.
+Row-level security (A) controls which rows are visible, not columns.

 Multi-Selecthard